 The surname McMenamy was first found in Tirconnell (Irish: Tír Chonaill) present day Donegal, located in Northwestn Ireland in the province of Ulster, where they held a family seat as Chiefs in that territory.
 Irish history, after the Norman Conquest of England, was strongly influenced by the invasion of Strongbow in 1172.
 Many Irish clanns, sept names were intermixed and family groupings became almost indistinguishable.
 This family name was found later in Mayo and in Donegal at Letterkenny and Ballybofey.
 Still later they branched to Tyrone at Omagh Union.

-Important Dates for the McMenamy family
+Early History of the McMenamy family

 This web page shows only a small excerpt of our McMenamy research.
 Another 80 words (6 lines of text) are included under the topic Early McMenamy History in all our PDF Extended History products and printed products wherever possible.